-Esri U.S. Demographics are available across the ArcGIS platform, offering a comprehensive set of demographic, lifestyle, spending, and business data for mapping and analysis purposes.
-Esri U.S. Demographics can be accessed through web maps and GeoEnrichment services, which include infographics, data enrichment, and reports.
+Esri Demographics includes U.S. demographic data that is available across ArcGIS, providing a comprehensive set of demographic, lifestyle, spending, and business data for mapping and analysis purposes.
+Esri Demographics can be accessed through web maps and GeoEnrichment services, which include infographics, data enrichment, and reports.

 Vintages noted are for data orders; however, these vintages may differ in software and online products.

 |Database name||Source||Vintage||Description||Frequency of updates|

 Esri provides current-year updates and five-year projections of population, age by sex, race and Hispanic origin, households and families, tenure, home value, household income, household income by age of householder, per capita income, current-year employed population by occupation and industry, unemployment, current-year marital status, current-year educational attainment, current-year age by sex and race, current-year disposable income, current-year net worth, and more.

 and U.S. Census Bureau